oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 Note :meth:`ConnectParams.set()` has no effect after :meth:`ConnectParams.parse_connect_string()` has been called.

-Some values such as the database host name can be specified as :func:`oracledb.connect()`, parameters, as part of the connect string, and in the ``params`` object.
-If a ``dsn`` is passed, a connection string is internally constructed from the individual parameters and ``params`` object values, with the individual parameters having precedence.
-The precedence is that values in any ``dsn`` parameter override values passed as individual parameters, which themselves override values set in the ``params`` object.
-Similar precedence rules also apply to other values.

 The :meth:`ConnectParams.parse_dsn_with_credentials()` can be used to extract the username, password and connection string from a DSN: